DATA PRIVACY POLICY

 - Disclosure: Making data accessible to anyone.

-- Data deletion: Rendering data unrecognizable in a way that restoration is no longer possible.
+- Data deletion: Rendering data unrecognisable in such a way that restoration is no longer possible.

-- Data marking: Labeling data with an identifier to distinguish it.
+- Data marking: Labelling data with an identifier in order to distinguish it.

-- Data blocking: Labeling data with an identifier to limit its further processing permanently or for a specified period.
+- Data blocking: Labelling data with an identifier in order to limit its further processing permanently or for a specified period.

 - Data destruction: The complete physical destruction of the data carrier containing the data.

-- Data processing: Performing technical tasks related to data processing operations, regardless of the method and means used for the execution of the operations, and the location of the application, provided that the technical task is performed on the data.
+- Data processing: Performing technical tasks related to data processing operations, regardless of the method and means used to carry out the operations and the location of the application, provided that the technical task is performed on the data.

-- Data processor: Any natural or legal person, or any entity without legal personality, that processes data based on a contract - including a contract concluded based on a legal regulation.
+- Data processor: Any natural or legal person, or any entity without legal personality, that processes data on the basis of a contract – including a contract concluded pursuant to a legal regulation.

-- Third country: Any state that is not an EEA (European Economic Area) state.
+- Third country: Any state that is not an EEA (European Economic Area) member state.

 DATA CONTROLLER'S DETAILS AND CONTACT INFORMATION